Vandannh/CryptoFile/CryptoFile/README.md

 # CryptoFile
-An application to store files on a secure and smooth way.
+An cloud service that store files on a secure and smooth way.

 ## Run application
 You run the application by starting the jar-file called CryptoFile.jar.